middtownperspectives/middtownperspectives/README.md

-# aaronmiddleton
+# middtownperspectives

-Portfolio progress can be viewed at [aaronmiddleton](http://www.aaronmiddleton).
+Portfolio progress can be viewed at [middtownperspectives](http://www.middtownperspectives).

 ## About